A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 I don’t think I’ve been to any French meal where a cheese course isn’t served, and this is no exception.
 Notice the cheese comes before the dessert.

-But don’t expect any butter to go with your bread.
+However, don’t expect any butter to accompany your bread.
 It’s something I never see in France.
 It still baffles me as to why not.

 The bread arrives in a little basket, ‘sans beurre’ (without butter).
-It’s such a shame, as we all know how amazing the bread is here in France, but add some butter, and it takes it to another level.
+It’s such a shame, as we all know how amazing the bread is here in France, but adding some butter takes it to another level.

 Fifth Course – Le Dessert – Bûche de Noël